The Application Process

 - Print both pages.

-front desk on or before the stated deadline.
+office on or before the stated deadline.
 If you turn in forms late,

 you may hurt your chances of getting your first choice of internship